Skip to main content Skip to page footer

 From Dachau to Freising

-The tour is mostly on well-surfaced gravel and tarmac paths.
-There are two short, steep climbs at the beginning and end of the tour.
+The route mostly follows well-maintained gravel and tarmac paths.
+There are two short, steep climbs at the start and end of the route.

 Starting point: